webfarmer/decisionsai/README.md

 Note: Some commands may have multiple variants or trigger words.
 The AI assistant is designed to understand natural language, so slight variations in phrasing may also work.

 > **WARNING**: The AI assistant is not perfect and may not understand all commands.
-The ability to "transcribe" , "translate" and "dictate" is still somewhat flaky, and prone to break and bug out.
-Work in progress.
+The ability to "transcribe" , "translate" and "dictate" is still somewhat flaky, and prone to break the application and bug out.

 ## License